Cabuyao: Post World War II

-When the Philippines gained its Independence on July 4, 1946, a presidential election preceded it where President Manuel Roxas was elected as the first president of the Third Republic.
+When the Philippines gained its independence on July 4, 1946, a presidential election preceded it where President Manuel Roxas was elected as the first president of the Third Republic.
 The president appointed Jose L. Acuña as mayor of Cabuyao.

 Acuña restored the organizational set up of the Municipal Government of Cabuyao.
 He assisted the war veterans of Cabuyao in receiving their back pay, those whose properties were destroyed during the war in receiving war damage, and freed from jail people mistaken as Makapili or collaborators.

 In the 1947 local election, Lope B. Diamante was elected as mayor.
 Mauro H. Alimagno served for three terms: 1952–55, 1956–59 and 1960–63.
 Antonio Bailon served as mayor during the term 1964–67.

 Alimagno again served during the period 1968–71, 1972–79 and 1980.
 However, he failed to complete his last term as mayor in 1980 as he was gunned down in Calamba.
 Vice Mayor Nicanor Alcasabas succeeded as mayor and served the remaining term.
 After the EDSA Revolution, Isidro T. Hildawa was appointed mayor of Cabuyao.
 However, he was later appointed as member of the Provincial Board of Laguna, so it was Constancio G. Alimagno, Jr. who was appointed as mayor on April 1, 1986.

 Proceso Aguillo was elected mayor of Cabuyao in the 1988 local election.
 Constancio G. Alimagno, Jr. served as mayor in 1992–95.
 Proceso Aguillo served as mayor from 1995 to 2004.
 Nila G. Aguillo, wife of Proceso Aguillo, assumed office until 2007.
 Isidro Hemedes, Jr. a relative of Enrique Hemedes, ascended into office from 2007 to 2016.

 Cityhood

 On December 6, 2010 Laguna 2nd District Representative Timmy Chipeco filed House Bill No. 03811, or an Act Converting the Municipality of Cabuyao into a Component City of the Province of Laguna.
 The bill was referred to the Committee on Local Government dated December 13, 2010, and substituted to House Bill No. 4259.
-The Municipal Mayor as well as the residents of the town fully supported the measure and they looked forward to Cabuyao to becoming a City since it was fully deserving and qualified.
-After the successful readings and committee hearings of the bill, both in the House of Congress and Senate, the bill was approved by the senate on January 16, 2012, the same date when Cabuyao celebrated its 441st Founding Anniversary.
+The Municipal Mayor as well as the residents of the town fully supported the measure and they looked forward to Cabuyao becoming a city since it was fully deserving and qualified.
+After the successful readings and committee hearings of the bill, both in the House of Congress and Senate, the bill was approved by the senate on January 16, 2012, the same date as Cabuyao's 441st founding anniversary.

 On May 16, 2012, President Benigno Aquino III approved House Bill No. 4259 or the Cabuyao City Charter and signed into law by virtue of Republic Act No. 10163.
 On August 4, 2012, a plebiscite was held to ratify the conversion of the town into a city.
-A total of 24,670 Cabuyeños took part, 22,132 voters or 89.71% of the total number of voters voted "Yes" while the remaining 2,538 or only 10.29% voted "No".
+A total of 24,670 Cabuyeños took part; 22,132 voters or 89.71% of the total number of voters voted "Yes" while the remaining 2,538 or 10.29% voted "No".
 The City of Cabuyao is the 142nd city in the Philippines and 5th component city in Laguna besides San Pablo, Calamba, Santa Rosa and Biñan.